mystist/mystist.github.com/liber_en.md

 Eg: [[mystist-worker]](https://github.com/Mystist/mystist-worker) and [[dong]](https://github.com/Mystist/dong)
 Give me a chance and a little time, it won't be too hard.

-I am learning all those stuffs now, you can try contact half year later.
-However, it's will be very glad that you still want give me a change to have a try now.

 If you are looking for:
 Fully experienced Web developer.
 JavaScript expert.